selketjah/selketjah.github.io/_posts/2016-12-09-my-first-oss-contribution.md

 starting to contribute was very scary for me for a couple of reasons.

 The idea that you can do something wrong in a very public setting, is one of the reasons I kept postponing a contribution.
-During BuildStuff this year, I had the pleasure to meet Krzysztof Cieslak.
+During BuildStuff this year, I had the pleasure of meeting a few community members, including [Krzysztof Cieslak](https://twitter.com/k_cieslak).
 He has done some really great work in the F# community with projects like [Ionide](http://ionide.io/) and [Forge](http://forge.run/)

 It was a good opportunity to remove some of the reasons I kept postponing.
 I strapped on by Boots of Courage and asked him if he would be willing to take me through the [code of Forge](https://github.com/fsharp-editing/Forge).
 He was.

-So we went through the code and he explained the big lines on how Forge works behind the scenes.
+So we sat down and went through the code.
+He explained the big lines of the project: how Forge works, the tests and the general architecture.
 He challenged me to make my first pull request by the next week and I accepted that challenge.

 After a while we started talking about open source in general.
 His way of handling his open source projects is very similar